leonardosecchin/scaled-algencan/README.md

 You can set all the usual Algencan parameters in `algencan.dat`.
 See chapter 10 of the [book by E. Birgin and J.M.
 Martínez](https://doi.org/10.1137/1.9781611973365) for details.

 In the AMPL and Julia interfaces, several parameters can be passed diretcly from the command line.
 To see a list of them, run the AMPL interface with `-=` option (`bin/ampl/algencan -=`).
+You can also see [this link](https://pjssilva.github.io/NLPModelsAlgencan.jl/dev/parameters/).

 ## Funding